How to make a program portable the hacker way (the hardest way/the fun way)

 First step: Play it!

-In order to generate a savegame or some configuration you must try the program while executing Process Monitor.
+In order to generate a savegame or some configuration files, you must try the program while executing Process Monitor.

-First start Process Monitor, then click on the filter button
+First start Process Monitor, then click on the filter button.

 Process monitor start

-Now you must add a filter on process name
+Now you must add a filter on process name.

 Process Monitor Filters